-An MX record, or Mail Exchanger record, is a DNS record pointing to the server that is responsible for handling email for a given domain.
+An MX (Mail eXchange) record is a DNS record pointing to the mail server that is responsible for handling email for a given domain.
 You can send emails without the MX record configured for your domain name, but you will not be able to receive emails without it.

 DNS record information such as MX records are stored on Name Servers.
-It is therefore important that your domain has proper Name Servers so that they can answer queries about necessary domain name records:
+It is therefore important that your domain has proper Name Servers so that the Domain Name System can answer queries about the necessary domain name records.

-The following syntax is commonly used by many DNS hosting providers:
+The following syntax is commonly used by many DNS hosting providers for MX records:

 - Host: your domain name.

 - Priority/Preference: number.
-The lower number means the higher priority.
+The lower the number, the higher the priority.

 - Destination/Mail Server/Points to: your mail server.

 where XXX is your Exchange domain.
-Yon can look it up on Home > Exchange Servers and Settings page of the HostPilot® Control Panel.
+You can find your Exchange domain at Home > Exchange Servers and Settings page of the HostPilot® Control Panel.

 The preference is used when more than one MX record is entered for any single domain name that is using more than one mail server.
 In this case, preference number indicates the order in which the mail servers should be used.
 This enables the use of primary and backup mail servers.

-The 10 versus the 20 is a way to set load sharing and priority between multiple mail servers for a domain.
+The 5, 10, and 15 is a way to set load sharing and priority between multiple mail servers for a domain.
 The lower preference number is the higher priority.
 Two MX records with the same priority will share the workload.
 The server with the higher preference number will be contacted only if the servers with lower preference number are unavailable (this is typically used for backup mail servers).